-The results of the scenario analysis show an initial decrease of 8% in the own funds on the solvency balance sheet and a simultaneous increase of 28% in the SCR capital requirement.
-The reaction of the SCR essentially consists of an increase in the counterparty default risk due to its sensitivity to rating fluctuations and an increase in the lapse risk due to the market decline in combination with the reinsurance solution for the undertaken maturity guarantee obligation.
-As a result of the decrease in own funds and the increase in the capital requirement, the solvency ratio consequently decreases to 195,7%, but this does not endanger the solvency position of FWU Life Austria.
+The results of the scenario analysis show an initial decrease of 6% in the own funds on the solvency balance sheet and a simultaneous increase of 10% in the SCR capital requirement.
+The reaction of the SCR essentially consists of an increase in the counterparty default risk due to its sensitivity to rating fluctuations.
+As a result of the decrease in own funds and the increase in the capital requirement, the solvency ratio consequently decreases to 151.6%.

-A look at the following year shows that the assumed stress scenario reaches its full extent after 2 years and the solvency rate reaches its lowest point of 188.7% at the end of 2020.
-Even in this period the solvency ratio remains within the green area of the internal limit system.
-In the recovery phase of the assumed stress scenario the solvency ratio rises again without the need for countermeasures.
+A look at the following year a steady recovery of the solvency ratio due to the steady reduction in the SCR.
+In the recovery phase of the assumed stress scenario the solvency ratio rises again into the green area of the internal limit system without the need for countermeasures.